-After 14 years as Director of Baker Heart and Diabetes Institute, and serving as the Interim CEO of the National Heart Foundation, Professor Garry Jennings AO recently took the reins as Executive Director at Sydney Health Partners.
+After 14 years as Director of Baker Heart and Diabetes Institute, and serving as the Interim CEO of the National Heart Foundation, Professor Garry Jennings AO took the reins as Executive Director at Sydney Health Partners.

 Below Professor Jennings outlines why he was drawn to Sydney Health Partners, why Advanced Health Research and Translation Centres are so important, and his vision for the future of the Partnership.

 As an Advanced Health Research and Translation Centre, Sydney Health Partners can cross the barriers in the research process between discovery, translation and, ultimately, implementation into our health system.
 Our focus is on improving the health of our patients and community, and we have an opportunity to really engage with them to ensure we are addressing their needs.

 Through a partnership like Sydney Health Partners we can add real value to the health system through cooperation and collaboration across our Partner organisations.
 We can apply and learn from the diversity of skills, expertise and knowledge amongst us to focus on how we can address and overcome the issues our health system faces – and match health care delivery to the evidence base.

 Another advantage to a collaborative partnership like Sydney Health Partners is that we can do things on a bigger scale, speeding up and intensifying innovation in the delivery of health care.